querycert/qcert/documentation/README.md

 # To re-deploy the demo and documentation

-To deploy the demo and new documentation to the external Q*cert Web site, first check that the `QUERYCERTDOTIO` in `doc/Makefile` has the right location for your git checkout of the `querycert.github.io` project.
+To deploy the demo and new documentation to the external Q*cert Web site, first check that the `QUERYCERTDOTIO` in `documentation/Makefile` has the right location for your git checkout of the `querycert.github.io` project.
 By default, it's assumed to be checked out from github as a sibbling of the `qcert` repository.

-Then from the `doc` directory, do:
+Then from the `documentation` directory, do:
 ```
 make deploy
 ```